DensoSVIC/soafee-avp-blueprint/doc/on-premise.md

 If you have an on-premise hardware, these scripts may be modified to configure and run the demo locally.
 You will need to make modificiations for this to work on-premise.

-:warning: We have not validated these steps.
+[!WARN] We have not validated these steps.
 We have run the demo on local hardware in the past, but we leave fully automating this for future work.
 We outline steps below that will point you in the right direction, but these steps are by no means correct nor complete.

 ## Hardware